-And all this has happened in the last few years; with the running craze in India starting in 2004 with the Standard Chartered Mumbai Marathon (SCMM).
+The running craze in India started in 2004 with the Standard Chartered Mumbai Marathon (SCMM).
 Today, hundreds of running races take place in India round the year.

 Organising a Marathon